 Federal law established hours-of-service regulations that allow the truck drivers to be on the road for up to 11 hours before a rest stop.
 The law also sets limits of 77 hours over a 7-day period.
 Even the most alert truck driver requires as much as 40% longer to stop a fully loaded vehicle.

 A sudden stop can take even longer when traveling at higher speeds, if roads are wet or snow-packed, or if the truck’s brakes and other equipment is not operating properly.

 Drivers are responsible for staying within those guidelines to help eliminate driver fatigue as a driving danger.

-The accident attorneys at the law offices of Scott C. Gottlieb, Injury Law encourage all New Yorkers to be aware of the dangers of sharing the roads with large trucks.
+The accident attorneys at Scott C. Gottlieb, Injury Law Attorney, encourage all New Yorkers to be aware of the dangers of sharing the roads with large trucks.
 Staying vigilant and maintaining safe distances around these trucks could help save your life in the event of sudden changes in road conditions.

 Contact Our Binghamton Injury Law Attorneys Today